 Room and Board

-Black Bear has shared housing, off the Denali Airstrip.
+Black Bear has first-come-first-serve shared housing for about half of our staff, off the Denali Airstrip.
 The physical address of our housing is Mile 229 Parks Highway, DNP, AK 99755.
 They are small and simple cabins, nestled in the forest, with heat and electricity.
 The bath house is co-ed, with toilets, private stalls, and shelving to keep your stuff in there.
 The cookshack is the community hub for food, movies, and being social.
 All groceries are provisioned by our cook.
 You make your own breakfast.
 Lunch and dinner are served buffet style.
 Leftovers are always available for you to take and bring meals to work.
 Or, you can request a late plate be saved for you.
 There are always snacks available.
 There is careful consideration given to those with restrictive diets/food allergies.
 We try to aim for healthy meals and put a lot of care into making sure that everyone is well cared for.

 It is a mixed community on our housing campus.
 It ranges from young 20 something creatives to 70 something straight-laced bush pilots.
 Therefore, it’s typically a real family feel.